catarinaburghi/catarinaburghi.github.io/projects.md

 ---
 layout: page
 Title: Projects!
-description: " "
+description: "Here are the projects!"
 ---
-## Here are the projects!

 ## Here is a few projects I'm planning on working on: